In all recent vehicles, just about everything is controlled by microprocessors found in the ECU (Engine Control Unit).

-A list of movie blunders wouldn’t be complete without mentioning the number one contributor ‘The Fast and the Furious’.
-This franchise will always go down in history as the number one trigger for car enthusiasts everywhere.
-This list wouldn’t be complete without mentioning, the infamous Nitrous (NOS) introduced in the films.
+The list of movie blunders wouldn’t be complete without mentioning the number one contributor ‘The Fast and the Furious’.
+This franchise will always go down in history as the number one trigger for car enthusiasts everywhere, simply because of the infamous Nitrous (NOS) present in the films.
 Traditionally, NOS allows combustible engines to burn more fuel to increase power, and as such is used in racing.
 However, as depicted in the Fast and the Furious films, it seems to add a special speed juice that makes the cars practically fly, multiple times.
 Did they have an unlimited supply?

 Tyres squeal on any surface